wmayner/resume-template/README.md

 Check out the live version [here][1].

 Why is this single, static page built as a web app, you ask?
 I wanted to get a feel for the various technologies involved in the stack, without worrying about the logic and design of a real application.
-This way, I get a nice, paperless, interactive, easily-accessible version of my resumé as a byproduct - and so do you!
+This way, I get a nice, paperless, easily-accessible version of my resumé - and so do you!

-I'll be adding a minimal navbar and links to social media, github, etc. as soon as I have some time to get around to it.

 Run it
 ------